whrul/arkanoid_game_Java/README.md

 ### How to launch the game?
 1. download Arkanoid.jar file
 2. double click on Arkanoid.jar
-    (alternatively - type in command line *java -jar Arkanoid.java* and pressed Enter within the folder with Arkanoid.jar file)
+    (alternatively - type in command line *java -jar Arkanoid.jar* and pressed Enter within the folder with Arkanoid.jar file)

 ### How to play?
 1. Use arrow symbols (left, right, up, down) and enter to control the game